A peaceful weekend in Villa Abecia & Camargo

 Villa Abecia itself consists barely of the main square and a park just a couple of streets away.
 The climate here is dry (whereas the one in Tarija is humid, especially during the summer months), the villagers are a handful and the surrounding mountains and landscapes are just gorgeous.

 As soon as we arrived into Villa Abecia, we headed for lunch (see trip details below).
 We then strolled around the main square, which features a cute church, lush palm trees and friendly street vendors.
-After that, we checked in at the hostel and took a nap.
+After that, we checked in at the hostel (see below too) and took a nap.
+Feel free to check my full review of where we stayed here.

-- We stayed at Hostal ´Cepas de mi Abuelo´ , which is conveniently located on one of the streets by the main square.
+We stayed at Hostal ´Cepas de mi Abuelo´ , which is conveniently located on one of the streets by the main square.
 This family-owned hostel features a swimming pool, its own winery, three cute dogs and a colorful parrot.
 Our room was not too big but it was cozy enough for the two of us.
 Besides, in the evening, what we did was sit in the comfortable living area to read a bit (we’re already planning a big trip to Argentina!).
-Further, the hostel has a big garden where breakfast is served every morning (including fresh scrambled eggs and homemade marmalade) .
+Further, the hostel has a big garden where breakfast is served every morning (including fresh scrambled eggs and homemade marmalade).
 Finally, the owner’s sister was very welcoming and showed us all the premises, even a tiny room they have for the nice products knitted by rural women.
+I would highly recommend staying here for the weekend!
+Feel free to check my full review here.

-–Restaurants: as you can imagine in such tiny villages, there is not a huge food scene when lunch time comes.
-But we were nicely surprised!
+As you can imagine in such tiny villages, there is not a huge food scene when lunch time comes.
+However, we were nicely surprised!

 - El Encuentro: located in Villa Abecia’s main square and owned by Carmela Navarro, we had a delicious lunch consisting of roasted chicken with rice, potatoes and salad (just 28Bs).
 The owner was very nice and shared some local tips with us while watching her telenovela (soap opera).